 - 1 configuration of a user account and password for the data source, Salesforce.com, that will be used by the Composite Application Data Service for communicating with the data source. - 2 installation of a Composite Information Server and the Composite Application Data Services for Salesforce.com. - 3 installation of SAS/ACCESS Interface to ODBC.
-For requirements information, go to the Install Center at http://support.sas.com/documentation/installcenter/92/documents/index.html and use the operating system and SAS version to locate the appropriate SAS Foundation Configuration Guide. - 4 (UNIX only) configuration of SAS/ACCESS environmental variables.
-For more information, see "Setting UNIX Environment Variables for SAS/ACCESS" on page 56.
+For configuration information, go to the Install Center at http://support.sas.com/documentation/installcenter/93 and use the operating system and SAS version to locate the appropriate SAS Foundation Configuration Guide. - 4 (UNIX only) configuration of SAS/ACCESS environmental variables.
+For more information, see "Setting UNIX Environment Variables for SAS/ACCESS" on page 95.